Monday, November 30, 2009

 Vegetable oil for frying, about 500 ml

-Tenderise with meat hammer or with a big knife, until filling is smooth & juicy sprinkling salty water time by time.
+Place minced meat on the chopping board and mix with onion.
+Tenderize meat with special meat hammer or with a big knife, sprinkling salty water time by time, until it is smooth and juicy.
 Add cumin seeds and pepper.

 Yoqimli ishtaha!!!